Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: Possible Flasher Identification

 \subsubsection{Check with Higher PMT HV}

-In this experiment, we investigate the intrinsic flashing characteristics of the PMT by increasing the applied high voltage (HV) to enhance potential flasher emissions.
-The study of flashes involves analyzing the coincidence rates at various operating voltages, as illustrated in Figure \ref{fig:hvadd}.
-The coincidence rate of the 20-inch PMTs increases with the rise in operating voltage without modifying the threshold.
+In this test, we investigate the intrinsic characteristics of the PMTs by increasing their working high voltage (HV) to enhance potential flasher.
+The study of flashers involves analyzing the coincidence rates at various operating voltages, as illustrated in Figure \ref{fig:hvadd}.
+The coincidence rate of the 20-inch PMTs increases with the rise in working voltage with a same threshold.
 Consequently, monitoring the coincidence rate of the smaller PMT can provide insights into the behavior of the larger PMT.
 The red line indicates the coincidence outcome for the 3-inch PMTs.
-Notably, when the operating voltage is raised by 500\,V to a gain of 1$\times$10$^{7}$, the event rate experiences a significant increase, while event rates at other operating voltages remain stable.
-This observation suggests that under these conditions, the 3-inch PMT detects the flashes emitted by the 20-inch PMT.
-In each test phase, a camera was used to document the conditions inside the dark box at different voltage settings.
-However, it captured an emission from the microchannel plate only at +500 V with one second exposure time, as shown in Figure ~\ref{fig:cameramonitor}.
-Several factors may account for the lack of a noticeable coincidence rate among the four PMTs at the operating voltage of +500 V, including the intensity and duration of the possible flasher.
+Notably, when the working voltage of PMTs is raised by 500\,V higher than the nominal HV of a gain of 1$\times$10$^{7}$, the event rate experiences a significant increase, while the event rates at other voltages remain stable.
+This observation suggests that under these conditions, the 3-inch PMT detects the PMT flashers emitted by the 20-inch PMT.
+In each configuration, the camera was used with a same configuration.
+However, it captured (one second exposure time) a possible flasher from the microchannel plate only at +500\,V higher than the norminal HV, as shown in Figure ~\ref{fig:cameramonitor}.